-The Group Residential Housing (GRH) program is a state funded program that provides an income supplement to approximately 20,000 recipients each month to pay for rent and food.
+In 2017, the Minnesota Legislature approved a change that renamed the state’s Group Residential Housing (GRH) program.
+Effective 7/1/17, GRH is known as Housing Support to better reflect that people can receive room and board and Supplemental Services in their own home and not just in group settings.
+The Housing Support program is a state funded program that provides an income supplement to over 20,000 recipients each month to pay for rent and food.
 All of those supported by the program are at risk of institutional placement or homelessness.
-The amount of a GRH payment is based on a federal and state standard of what an individual would need, at a minimum, to live in the community.
-In some cases, GRH may pay a supplemental amount to the basic rate.
-The following provides information on the three GRH rates and how they are identified in the Minnesota Department of Human Services payment and information systems.
+In some cases, Housing Support may pay a supplemental amount to the basic rate to provide other services.
+The following provides information on the three types of Housing Support rates and how they are identified in the Minnesota Department of Human Services payment and information systems.

 Effective July 1, 2017, this base rate is $893 per month.
 It is automatically adjusted each year based on changes made in the Federal Benefit Rate (FBR) of the Supplemental Security Income (SSI) program and changes in the value of food support for an individual.

-The GRH Housing Rate is a payment directly to the provider of housing on behalf of the eligible person.
-Many types of settings may enter into a GRH contract with their county, including adult foster care (family and corporate), board and lodging establishments, non-certified boarding care homes, and registered housing with services establishments.
+Housing Support room and board payments are made directly to the provider of housing on behalf of the eligible person.
+Providers in many different types of housing may enter into a Housing Support agreement with their county, including adult foster care (family and corporate), board and lodging establishments, non-certified boarding care homes, and registered housing with services establishments.

 Supplemental Service rate